 Exhaust Gas Recirculation (EGR) Pressure Sensors

-What does the Exhaust Gas Recirculation Pressure Sensor / EGR Pressure Sensors do?
+What do the Exhaust Gas Recirculation Pressure Sensor / EGR Pressure Sensors do?

-Determine the exact pressure within the EGR system.
+Determine the exact pressure within the Exhaust Gas Recirculation System.

 EGR pressure sensors measure and compare the ambient air pressure to the positive pressure that should be in a functioning EGR system, verifying proper EGR valve operation.

 Where is the Exhaust Gas Pressure Sensor located?